 Traffic is miles away.

-Luxury Breakfast option with platter of local produce.
+Wholesome Continental Breakfast included with platter of local produce

 Light filled rooms

 WIFI throughout but weaker in this main bedroom so use guest sitting room.